 Mushrooms from grocery stores are healthy, too

 It is worth mentioning that regular mushrooms found in grocery stores, like crimini, button, enoki, oyster, and portobello have well documented health benefits, too.
 Based on a review of multiple studies, simply eating 18 grams of mushrooms (equal to roughly 1/8 cup or two medium mushrooms) daily may reduce a person’s risk of cancer by 45%.

 Regular mushrooms also support a healthy brain function, a strong immune system, a better digestion and lower cholesterol levels.
 They are also rich in vitamins D and B, as well as selenium, which are key nutrients that promote immune health.
 Mushrooms are naturally low in fat, calories and sodium, while providing proteins, vitamins, minerals, fibers and plenty of antiinflammatory compounds.

 The “magic” mushrooms

 Magic mushrooms, often in the Psilocybe genus, contain a hallucinogenic substance called psilocybin.
-Although they are best known as a street drug, they are researched for several conditions including depression, obsessive compulsive disorder, addictions and cluster headaches.
-However, psilocybin mushrooms are still classified as a Schedule I drug according to the US Drug Enforcement Administration (DEA), which means they are not accepted for medical use and have a high potential for abuse.
+Although they are best known as a street drug, they are researched for several conditions including depression, obsessive-compulsive disorder, addictions, and cluster headaches.
+However, psilocybin mushrooms are still classified as Schedule I drug according to the US Drug Enforcement Administration (DEA), which means they are not accepted for medical use and have a high potential for abuse.